Johnnysnipes90/retail-sales-bi-dashboard/README.md

 ## 🧠 Solution Architecture

-This project follows a **modern Business Intelligence architecture**, separating ingestion, transformation, modeling, analytics, and visualization layers to ensure **scalability, accuracy, and governance**.
+This project follows a **modern BI architecture**, separating ingestion, transformation, modeling, analytics, and visualization layers to ensure **scalability, accuracy, and governance**.

 ### Architecture Layers